Abenezergirma/Chapter-2/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to this project, please follow our
+If you'd like to contribute to this project, please feel free to do so.

-## License

-This project is licensed under

-## Contact

-For questions or inquiries, please contact

 ---